Catalog Description

 Methods of Evaluation

-• Example: 2.
-Student scholars will take scripted answer exams (ex.
-LMS quizzes) to assess basic comprehension of anthropological concepts, approaches and information about the connections between supernatural belief systems and social control (course objective #10).
+- Example: Student scholars will take scripted answer exams (ex.
+LMS quizzes) to assess basic comprehension of anthropological concepts, approaches, and information within course materials.
 Evaluation will be assessed based upon accuracy of answers.
+An example question might ask students to select the anthropological definition of ritual from a list of popular and anthropologically problematic notions.

 Repeatable